 Keyword tracking is the missing piece

-Most SaaS teams approach Reddit monitoring by picking a handful of subreddits and hoping the important conversations happen there.
-Intent scoring makes that approach powerful — it ensures you focus on the highest-value posts within your monitored communities.
-But it only works on what it can see.
+Most SaaS teams approach Reddit by picking a handful of subreddits and hoping the important conversations happen there.
+Your agent's intent classification makes that approach powerful — it ranks the highest-value records once they're in your Dataset.
+But it can only work on what's there.

-The teams that are winning on Reddit aren't just listening better — they're listening in more places and spending their energy on the conversations that actually convert.
+The teams winning on Reddit aren't just listening better — they're watching the right communities and letting their agent spend their energy on the conversations that actually convert.